Driving the Energy Transition

 What About E-Mobility?

-In the long-term, the progressive decarbonization of the electricity supply, as planned in most G20 countries, makes simply raising the penetration of electricity in transport an attractive solution.
+In the long-term, the progressive decarbonisation of the electricity supply, as planned in most G20 countries, makes simply raising the penetration of electricity in transport an attractive solution.
 However, progress thus far has been minimal in all but a few countries.
 Overall, the electrification of transport is hardly noteworthy.

 However, in the medium-term more progress is expected thanks to the penetration of electric road vehicles (mainly light vehicles).
 Progress is also expected in the realm of public transport, but mostly in the longer term due to the huge investments involved.